Care instructions

 Summer:

-• Ensure ventilation in extreme heat.
+• Ensure ventilation during intense heat

 • Avoid direct sunlight

-• Check occasionally for cracks
+• Occasionally check for cracks

 Can wood crack?